huguhugu/huguhugu/sheet/README.txt

 (tone, beat)

 <Tone>
 c3 : do. octave 3.
-cs3 : do sharp. octave3.
+c3s : do sharp. octave3.
-ef3 : mi flat. octave3. equal to ds3.
+e3f : do flat. octave3. equal to d3s.
 rest : No sound.

+!!!
+FOR NOW, NO FLAT !!!
+!!!
+FOR NOW, NO HALF TONE !!!

-After parsing, there will be no flat tones. ef3 will be ds3.
+After parsing, there will be no flat tones.
-And also, it will consider semitone(half tone). es3 will be f3. cf3 will be b2. bs2 will be c3.
+And also, it will consider semitone. e3s will be f3. c3f will be b2. b2s will be c3.

 <Beat>
 Beat is integer, which goes up 1, 2, 4, 8, and so on.